 Visual Description: A video of a hand circling various emotions on the emotion wheel with a dry erase marker.
 Then, a hand comes in and sprays cleaner spray and wipes the wheel clean.

-Fun fact, I have spent many years working in the field of animation and the first time I ever used an emotion wheel was in a storyboarding class.
-Our assignment was "draw yourself eating breakfast feeling five different emotions on the wheel."
+Fun fact: I have spent many years working as a storyboard artist for animation and the first time I ever used an emotion wheel was in a storyboarding class.
+Our assignment was "draw yourself eating breakfast feeling five different emotions on the feelings wheel."

-This wheel is highly inspired by Paul Ekman's work, research and the notion that there are 5-7 universal "macro" expressions of emotion, which humans use (largely through body language and facial expressions) to communicate our needs.
+This wheel adapted from Robert Plutchik's initial 'Wheel of Emotions" design and inspired by Paul Ekman's work, research and the notion that there are 5-7 universal "macro" expressions of emotion, which humans use (largely through body language and facial expressions) to communicate our needs.
 I have landed on these six core emotions (although I have replaced his "surprise" with "genius") and determined which words go in which wedges based on my lived and observed experience of how each word's somatic expression aligns with the way the center emotion is expressed in the face/body.
 The second and third rings of words are comprised of "micro-expressions" and "subtle expressions," which occur when we are just starting to feel an emotion.
 The words in the second ring contain more subtle emotional expressions and the third ring contains more embodied/noticeable expressions.
 The outermost ring of words are potential outcomes of experience when the emotions in that section are felt over long periods of time or very intensely.